elastisys/terms/terms-of-service.md

 - Force Majeure Events;
 - Failures or malfunctions in any Customer equipment or technology; and/or Customer Applications:
     - Downtime due to Node replacement (Customer Applications are expected to tolerate worker Node replacement, one Node at a time); and/or
-    - Downtime due to Service Access Point failover as can happen during maintenance or failures.
-(Customer Applications are expected to tolerate Access Point failover, by reconnecting to the newly promoted Service Access Point).
+    - Downtime due to Service Endpoint failover as can happen during maintenance or failures.
+(Customer Applications are expected to tolerate Service Endpoint failover, by reconnecting to the newly promoted Service Endpoint).

-Availability (uptime) is measured every minute for every Service Access Point, from external network location whenever possible.
+Availability (uptime) is measured every minute for every Service Endpoint, from external network location whenever possible.
 Managed Additional Services are measured from internal locations.

 Elastisys shall follow industry best practices to ensure Service Availability.